 In order to ensure acceptance by society, it is important for all users of fungi to communicate the positive benefits of their use for biodiversity conservation and for all stakeholders to work together to educate the public regarding important conservation issues.
 Ensuring social sustainability that benefits a wide base of human consumers may also motivate greatest resources for conservation.
+The ownership by local people of services rendered by ecosystems, such as the harvesting of wild plants and fungi, can be a tool for the sustainable conservation of the natural ecosystems concerned.

-1.12.3 Regulators and managers:
+1.11.3 Regulators and managers:

-- a) Provide a framework which ensures the long-term acceptance by society of the conservation benefits derived from harvesting wild species; - b) Preserve cultural, historical and aesthetic values related to fungi and fungi gathering. - and - - 1.12.4 Commercial and non-commercial gatherers of fungi: - a) Are sensitive and respectful to local interests and cultures; - b) Strive to be ambassadors for gathering fungi through good behaviour and practices; - c) Respect private property, local restrictions and the needs of those who wish to observe fungi; - d) Educate and inform other interests regarding the benefits of gathering fungi and conservation in general.
+- a) Engender a framework which ensures the long-term acceptance by society of the conservation benefits derived from harvesting wild species; - b) Preserve cultural, historical and aesthetic values related to fungi and fungi gathering. - and -

+1.11.4 Commercial and non-commercial gatherers of fungi:

+- a) Are sensitive and respectful to local interests and cultures; - b) Strive to be ambassadors for gathering fungi through good behaviour and practices; - c) Respect private property, local restrictions and the needs of those who wish to observe fungi; - d) Educate and inform other interests regarding the benefits of gathering fungi and conservation in general.